 In the general execution of their duties police must have reasonable and probable ground to believe it is safe to operate without emergency equipment.
 This exemption does not apply in school and playground zones.

-There is another group of road users that may disregard the rules for traffic movement.
-They do not apply to persons, vehicles and other equipment while actually engaged in highway or public utility, construction or maintenance work on, under or over the surface of a highway while at the site of the work.
+There is another group of road users that are not emergency vehicles but may disregard the rules for traffic movement.
+Persons, vehicles and other equipment while actually engaged in highway or public utility, construction or maintenance work on, under or over the surface of a highway while at the site of the work are exempt.

 Of course, they must execise the same care and are governed by the Occupational Health and Safety Regulation for traffic control while doing so.